bell345/pseudo-interpreter/README.md

                     | end_stmt
                     ;

+### Jump Statements

-Jump statements change the control flow unconditionally and can be used to terminate iteration loops prematurely.
+Jump statements change the control flow unconditionally and can be used to terminate iteration loops prematurely or return values from modules.

-    jump_stmt       : 'BREAK' | 'CONTINUE'
+    jump_stmt       : 'BREAK' stmt_end
+                    | 'CONTINUE' stmt_end
+                    | 'RETURN' expression stmt_end
                     ;

+### I/O Statements

 I/O statements are the methods of input and output that pseudo programs have available to them.
 An INPUT statement can also accept a type identifier, which tries to get an input from the user that always has the specified type.

-    io_stmt         : 'INPUT' type_spec? identifier
+    io_stmt         : 'INPUT' [type_spec]? identifier
                     | 'OUTPUT' expression
                     ;